gaehlerm/SoftwareEngineering/README.md

 ### The circle of doom

 There is something very mean about refactoring.
 Refactoring good code is easier than refactoring bad code.
-For instance, working with code containing global variables, many dependencies, etc. is always a pain, no matter if you are writing new code, tests or doing some refactoring.
+For instance, working with code containing global variables, many dependencies, huge classes etc. is always a pain, no matter if you are writing new code, tests or doing some refactoring.
 In all cases you have to understand what the code really does.
 For writing new code and tests, this is bad enough.
-But with refactoring is becomes a nightmare because you have a circle of doom.
+But with refactoring, it becomes a nightmare because you have a circle of doom.
 You start postponing your refactoring because it’s hard to understand bad code.
 But over time, this will only make it worse and worse and worse.
 Until you reach the point where refactoring is essentially impossible and you are paralyzed.
 You’d have to refactor your code because it’s bad, but you can't because it's gotten too bad to make it any better.

 Don’t slack off refactoring.
 You’d pay the price rather sooner than later.
 Make sure you always keep the code in shape, this makes your life much easier.

-You should always consider: even if you don't like the behavior of your code as you are refactoring, you should not change it.
+However there is one thing you should always consider while refactoring: even if you don't like the behavior of your code as you are refactoring, you should not change it.
 The behavior of the software may not be changed.
 Even if it’s a bug, you should rethink fixing it as the users may rely on that bug.

 ## When to Refactor

 It is generally a good idea to do refactoring.
 Most developers do rather too little refactoring than too much.
 Still, there are some general recommendations when to refactor or not.

 Every few lines of code you wrote, you should consider refactoring them.
 It is not always necessary, tough it is by far the best moment.
 You still know what you just programmed and you might have an idea what there is left to improve.
+Maybe you just introdced some code duplication?
 Additionally, you are always working on a tidy workplace which increases your productivity.
 Code that’s well taken care of is much easier to modify.

 As already mentioned above, you should always refactor the code you just wrote.
 This is the number one rule.
 Furthermore, you should stick to the boy scout rule: Leave the camp ground tidier than you found it.
 Always refactor a little bit more than you should have.
 This helps fighting the code entropy.

 Refactor when you found a bug.
 Don’t just add a patch that might resolve the issue superficially.
 Search for the real source of the problem.
 Then consider if there is some redundant code that might need fixing, or better refactoring, as well.
 Find a good fix for the bug, possibly including some refactoring.

 If you add a feature, it may not really fit into the code.
 Most likely, because the code has not been cleaned up, or the other authors simply didn’t know how the code should look in the future.
+Thus, the code has a different structure than you would need for this new feature.
 But now, as you’re adding this new feature, you’re smarter.
 You might have an idea how the code should really look like for the feature to fit in.
 Now don’t squeeze the feature into the existing code base.
 Refactor instead and make sure the new feature fits in smoothly.
+Maybe transform a datastructure as explained in the section on Orthogonality.
 Altogether, this is less work.
 And especially the code will ultimately be in a much better condition.
 This was explained in the section on orthogonality.
 Write an adapter to make the feature fit neatly into the code base.

 Also, during code review you can do refactoring.
 Team up with the author of the code and do some pair programming.
 This is much more motivating than a normal review as there is better knowledge exchange and the output of the review is significantly increased.